Deployment Steps

 Notes -

-• Classic Load Balancer, Application Load Balancer and Network Load Balancer are supported.
+• Application Load Balancer and Network Load Balancer are supported.

 • These ports cannot be used: Ports defined in sk52421 (Ports used by Check Point software), 32768 – 65535 as defined in sk162619 (FWD daemon listening on multiple random high ports), 444, 8082 and 8880.
 For more information about using ports 80 and 443, see "Using Standard Ports on the Internal ELB Listeners".

-• The Internal ELB name (as defined in AWS) must follow certain restrictions to ensure that the Security Gateway will be able to resolve it properly.
+• The Internal ELB name (as defined in AWS) must follow certain restrictions to ensure that the Security Gateway can resolve it properly.
 For more details, refer to sk116653.

 • Do not add tags to the ELB with keys starting with x-chkp-.

-Create an External ELB in your VPC with the following settings:
+Create an External ELB in your VPC with these settings:

 • Deployed in the same subnets where you intend to deploy the CloudGuard Auto Scaling group.